-Transaction Limits: PayRent.com has a transaction limit of 50K, therefore, most landlords are able to accept and receive almost all rental amounts.
+Transaction Limits: PayRent.com has a transaction limit of 50K, therefore, most landlords are able to accept almost all rental amounts.

 Transaction Timeline: Payments generally take 2-3 business days with next-day and same-day transaction times becoming available in the very near future.

 Sending restrictions: PayRent.com allows renters to make a rent payment at any time.
 It also allows the landlord to keep track of payments in a way that makes sense to their business.
-In addition, PayRent.com allows Landlords to block payments and only receive payment in full from their tenants.
-This can come in handy for troublesome tenants and in case of eviction.
+In addition, the payment platform allows Landlords to block payments and only receive payment in full from their tenants.
+This will come in handy for troublesome tenants and in case of eviction.

-Zelle has become increasingly popular for landlords as it links to most large financial institutions effortlessly.
+Zelle has become an increasingly popular payment platform for landlords as it links to most large financial institutions effortlessly.
 However, there are also restrictions that apply when using the platform that makes accepting rent cumbersome.

 Transaction limits: According to Zelle’s terms and conditions, “Transfers to established recipients from a [Large Financial Institution] Account may be made up to a daily aggregate dollar limit of $2,500 and a 30-day aggregate dollar limit of $20,000.
 Transfers to new recipients are subject to lower limits.”
 This can create problems for landlords who have higher rent amounts.

-Transaction Timeline: According to Zelle, payments generally take up to 2 business days to complete.
+Transaction Timeline: Payments generally take up to 2 business days to complete according to Zelle.